department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/research/VA-health-chat/research-plan.md

 ## Recruitment

 ### Recruitment approach
-We will partner with Perigean to recruit Veteran family members and caregivers.
+We will partner with Perigean to recruit Veterans, family members, and caregivers.
 All efforts will be made to recruit a diverse sample, with participants backgrounds ranging across age, abilities, and ethnicities.
 We will keep track of participant demographic information (identified gender, age, ethnicity, cognitive abilities) and other relevant information in a [folder on the sensitive repo](set up and link).
 We want to have a meeting with Perigean before recruitment begins to make sure there is no confusion with criteria table and screener questions.

 Will recruit 6 cohorts of 9 for a total of 54 recruits.
 The goal will be to reach at least 40 completes.
 The test will remain open for at least 2-3 days after the last invite goes out to give all invited participants a chance to complete the activity.